Infectious diseases in shelter situations and their management

 Both retroviral infections may persist for long periods of time without causing clinical signs.
 FeLV is shed in large amounts, especially via the saliva, and may be efficiently transmitted.
 Testing and preventive measures minimise the risk of FeLV introduction into the shelter.
 While friendly social interactions suffice for FeLV transmission, FIV is spread mainly by biting.
 Especially in socially unstable groups under shelter conditions, the risk of FIV and FeLV transmission is high.
 FeLV- or FIV-positive cats should not be housed together with retrovirus-negative cats.
 FIV infected cats can be housed together, and FeLV infected cats can be housed together, but they should not be mixed.
 Their immunocompromised status must be considered: they are particularly susceptible to infections, and their health status must be monitored.
-It should be kept in mind that some secondary infections have a zoonotic potential.
+It should be kept in mind that some secondary infections have zoonotic potential.

 The ABCD does not recommend testing incoming cats for other infectious agents, including FCoV, FCV, FHV, FPV, lung worms, unless there are specific clinical signs.
 We also do not recommend testing for intestinal parasites but rather deworming all incoming cats.
 In cases where a feline dermatophytosis outbreak is suspected, a shelter-specific outbreak management plan is needed.
 Detailed information is described by Newbury and Moriello (2014).

 After clinical examination, each healthy cat aged 6 weeks or older (with rare exceptions, e.g. if unambiguous documentation of vaccination is provided) should be immediately vaccinated against FPV, FHV and FCV infections.
-In the face of an outbreak, vaccination starting at 4 weeks may be considered.
+In the face of an outbreak, vaccination starting at 4 weeks of age may be considered.
 Modified live vaccines (MLV) for parvovirus should be used because of their rapid onset of immunity (Greene and Addie, 2006).
 For FCV, inactivated and MLV products are available; because of the high turnover rates in shelters, MLV are preferred, as protection develops more quickly.
 However, in immunocompromised cats, FIV- or FeLV-positive cats, in cats with chronic disease (if vaccination is indicated at all) as well as in cats with chronic stomatitis and FCV infection, MLV should be avoided (ABCD Guidelines on Vaccination of immunocompromised cats).